aistairc/BENNERD/README.md

 ## Acknowledgement:

-This work is based on results obtained from a project commissioned by the PRISM
+This work is based on results obtained from a project commissioned by the Public/Private R&D Investment Strategic Expansion PrograM (PRISM)